-Your Reservations Department Can Help Your Sales Department Succeed
+Your hotel Reservations agent Can Help Your Sales Department Succeed

 A reservationist might hear this question during a call: “tell me about your rooms – do many of them have two queen beds”?
 This may be simple question from someone intending to share a room, or it might be a family reservation, but at this point the agent should be thinking, “is this a group lead?”